panda6999/Simulation-and-Modeling-Lab-Report/README.md

 ID: 2215151046
 Sec: 7(A2)

-Uni: University of information technology and sciences
+University: University of information technology and sciences
 Course: Simulation and Modeling Lab

 Course Code: CSE 413